 You can configure the indicator by changing its variables listed in this tab.
-We will discuss further each configurable input of the Quantum Trend Monitor below.
+We explain these in more detail shortly and for each configurable input of the Quantum Trend Monitor below.

 All the plots of the Quantum Trend Monitor can be configured in this tab.
-It contains 5 color plots and 1 line plot which you can all customize however we recommend that you leave the color settings to their default value.
+It contains 5 color plots and 1 line plot all of which can be customised.
+However we recommend that you leave the color settings to their default value.

 The first five plots (TrendBar1, TrendBar2,… 5) comprise the colored bar displayed by the indicator with each acting as layers to add thickness to its appearance.
 The bar changes color depending on the trend:

 - Bright blue – when the trend is bullish and strong